vineetsoni17/Sudoku-Solver-using-Deep-Learning-Computer-Vision-and-Backtracking/README.md

 #### 2. Segregating the unit cells in sudoku (two.py)

-==This part of the launcher of the entire project, as it connects all the four parts and acts an intermediate.== Other than that, the function of the program is to segregate all the 81 unit cells of the sudoku grid into individual images of a particular size using slicing and indexing and sends it to the trained Neural Network so as to identify the number in each image.
+==This part of the Project, apart from being an intermediate, is the launcher of the entire project, as it connects all the four parts.== Other than that, the function of the program is to read the saved image from Part 1 (one.py) namely 'puzzle_extracted.jpg' and segregates all the 81 unit cells of the sudoku grid into individual images of a particular size using slicing and indexing and sends it to the trained Neural Network so as to identify the number in each image.
 The numbers so returned get stored in a numpy array, to be further sent to the solver program (four.py).